Skip to main content

 Workstream Leader

-This workstream is co-ordinated by Royal Institute of British Architects (RIBA). and includes measurable deliverables divided into three priority groupings: short-term, medium term and long term.
+This workstream is co-ordinated by the Royal Institute of British Architects (RIBA) and includes measurable deliverables divided into three priority groupings: short-term, medium term and long term.

 Next steps